kammitama5/kammitama5.github.io/_posts/2020-06-12-Friday-June-12th.md

   groups like the elderly.
 The typical researcher in Computer Science isn't rushing to publish in NeurIPS on AI for the elderly.
   Maybe there should be a track that specifically considers the ways AI might harm this particularly vulnerable group, and ways to mitiage those risks.
 But what do I know?
 I'm just learning.
+- Oh, btw, you can usually tell if I'm writing a fair amount of code on this blog, because I won't be writing about code.
+  Sometimes I will, but if I'm fairly consumed in code for most of the day, I'll do something else instead.
+I've been thinking of doing a pop-up book or something like that this summer, but I haven't fully decided yet.
+Covid makes it more difficult to get access to such tools.
+But we'll see.

 ## Today I feel grateful
 - I have a long way to go, but I feel like coming with my background, and having been exposed to these ideas, and learning